Procurement Assistance to Small Businesses (59.009)

 Applicant Eligibility

 Existing and potential small businesses are eligible to apply.
 A small business is a business entity organized for profit, with a place of business located in the United States and which makes a significant contribution to the U.S. economy through payment of taxes and/or use of American Products, materials and/or labor.
-Generally for manufacturers, average employment not in excess of 500; wholesalers, average employment not in excess of 500; general construction, revenues not over $17,000,000; special trade, revenues not over $7,000,000; retail and services concerns, revenues not over $5,000,000; and agricultural enterprises, gross annual sales not over $500,000.
+Generally, an employee based size standard not in excess of 500 employees is used for manufacturers for wholesalers, average employment not in excess of 500 is used; for general construction, a revenue based size standard not over $28,500,000 is used; for specialty trade construction, revenues not over $12,000,000 is used; for retail and services contracts, revenues not over $6,000,000 is used; and for agricultural enterprises, gross annual sales not over $750,000 is used.

 Beneficiary Eligibility